madvadi/madvadi.github.io/README.md

 *Figure 17: Temperature Probes.*

-To understand the contribution of viscosity to the drag, the skin coefficient profile is calcualted across the plate, as seen in Figure 18, and in table 3, at several key points on the plate, using $$Re_{\theta} at that point, the relative and GCI error is calcualted and found to have convergenced at those points, i.e. the GCI and relative error decreases as the meshes is refined.
+To understand the contribution of viscosity to the drag, the skin coefficient profile is calcualted across the plate, as seen in Figure 18, and in Table 3, at several key points on the plate, using $$Re_{\theta}$$ at that point, the relative and GCI error is calcualted and found to have convergenced at those points, i.e. the GCI and relative error decreases as the meshes is refined.

 ![SA Skin Friction Coefficient](plots/SA/SkinCoefficient.png)